-After spending a substantial amount of time in developing an Android application, the next step is to publish your Android app on Google Play Store.
+After spending a substantial amount of time developing an Android application, the next step is to publish your Android app on Google Play Store.
 Currently, there are more than 1 billion active users of Android.
-Clearly, publishing your app on the Google Play Store will make your reach prospective audience base with ease.
+Publishing your app on the Google Play Store will make your reach prospective audience base at ease.
 If we look at the following statistics, the number of available applications in the Google Play Store from December 2009 to June 2018 is gradually increasing:

-With such huge no of apps available in the Play Store, publishing android app would be quite beneficial for your business.
-If you are a newbie in the field of app development or this is your first-time publishing an app on the Google Play Store, here are some useful tips on that:
+With such a huge no of apps available in the Play Store, publishing an android app would be quite beneficial for your business.
+If you are a newbie in the field of app development or this is your first-time publishing an Android App on Google Play Store, here are some useful tips on that:

 - Sign up for the Google Play Developer Console

 Upload your android app with Add new application option.
 Enter the Default Language and the title of your app.
 After entering details, click on the upload APK button and you will be redirected to your app’s homepage.
 Google Play Store takes time for uploading the app.
 The upload time depends on your app size, meanwhile, the app stays in drafts.

 It is paramount to test your app before publishing it.
 It is better to get feedback on your app from a sample of end-users.
 Google Play itself provides you with an option to test the application.

 In the APK of the Developer Console, there are options for Alpha Testing and Beta Testing.
 After uploading the APK file of your app, a few URLs are received which can be shared with the testers.
 With these links, the users can download the app and provide reviews and feedback related to it.
 You can refine your app as per the feedback, and optimize it for better performance.

 Your app page plays a very vital role in attracting Android users.
 Keep its details compact and precise.
 After uploading the APK file, go to the store listing page and add the following details related to your application:

 - Full description ( up to 4000 characters)